 This castle is linked to a famous lady... madame de Maintenon, as known as François d'Aubigné!
-She married king Louis XIV after his wife, Maria-Theresa of Austria, passed away in 1693.
+She married king Louis XIV after the death of his wife, Maria-Theresa of Austria, in 1693.
 The royal family and the Court hated her...

 But our castle dates back to 1105: we found here a keep raised by lords of Maintenon, owned in 1509 by Jean Cottereau, kings Louis XII and François I's treasurer.
 He extended and embellished his estate, raising the Renaissance wing and the castle's church in 1521, dedicated to saint Nicolas.

 Françoise d'Aubigné owned the estate in 1674; she was the governess of the king's children.
 Kids he had with his mistress the marquise de Montespan.
 She wrote: